grotius-cnc/stable/README.md

 Running LinuxCNC
 Setup the RIP environment

+Okey now goto the bin folder of your brand new linuxcnc run in place directory and select the file "grotius" mark this file as executable, right mouse click and select option execute as program"

 $ . ../scripts/. ./rip-environment   Use this command in terminal :  . ./rip-environment
 You need to run this each time you open a new terminal.
 Launch LinuxCNC